syncfusion-content/winui-docs/winui/Slider/basic-features.md

 This section explains about how to add the WinUI slider with basic features.

-## Setting axis minimum and maximum value
+## Setting minimum and maximum value

 The `Minimum` and `Maximum` properties of an slider can be used to customize the value range.
 The default value of `Minimum` is 0 and the default value of `Maximum` is 100.